Foster Care

 Ohio Bedroom Requirements to Foster a Child

-Here are some of the requirements for bedrooms in Ohio.
+Here are some of the requirements for bedrooms in Ohio:

-• Every child needs their own bed
+• Every child needs their own bed.

-• Separate bedrooms are required for boys and girls over age 5
+• Separate bedrooms are required for boys and girls over age 5.

 Transportation Requirements for Ohio Children in Foster Care

-• Foster parents must ensure that anyone driving a child in care has the appropriate driver's license for that type of vehicle.
+• Foster parents must ensure that anyone driving a child in foster care has the appropriate driver's license for that type of vehicle.

-1. Choosing a Foster Care Organization
+1. Choose a Foster Care Organization

 The first step is to select a foster care organization to partner with near you.
+In Ohio, foster parents must go through the process and be certified by a private organization or county public children’s services organization.

 You can also get answers to any questions you might have about fostering along the way!